What Is Piriformis Syndrome?

 Trochanteric Bursitis: Lateral Hip Pain with Selective Palpation

 Trochanteric bursitis (or greater trochanter pain syndrome) is a differential diagnosis that requires precise differentiation from piriformis syndrome, since both cause pain in the gluteal region and lateral hip.
-In bursitis, the pain is located over the greater trochanter and is reproduced by direct palpation of this bony prominence — an anatomic point distinct from the deep gluteal pain of piriformis syndrome, which is located more posteriorly, in the topography of the piriformis muscle (midpoint between the sacrum and the greater trochanter).
+In bursitis, pain is located over the greater trochanter and is reproduced by direct palpation of this bony prominence — an anatomic point distinct from the deep gluteal pain of piriformis syndrome, which is located more posteriorly, in the topography of the piriformis muscle (midpoint between the sacrum and the greater trochanter).
 The pain of bursitis worsens when lying on the affected side, when crossing the legs, and when going up stairs, without radiation along the course of the sciatic nerve.

 Treatment